google/WebFundamentals/src/_langs/en/tools/setup/workspace/setup-snippets.markdown

 The history is displayed in a panel in the console area.
 The history shows:

-* A diff of the file changes
+* A diff of the file changes.

-* The time each change was made
+* The time each change was made.

 You can interact with the local modifications history in three ways: